Beellee/Beellee/README.md

 - 👋 Hi, I’m @Beellee (Pauli for friends)
 - 👀 I’m interested in anything i can learn :)
-- 🌱 I’m currently learning Frontend & Data Science
+- 🌱 I'm currently pursuing a degree in Data Science, but in my free time, I also enjoy learning Frontend & Backend
 - 💞️ I’m looking to collaborate in Data Science projects
 - 📫 How to reach me paulaalvarezc02@gmail.com